-That was the opening that Jesus sought, and used as a teaching moment, as he began to outline to them what he could see down the road, a painful path that led to the Son of Man being subject to great suffering, rejection, even death, and after three days rise again.
-And he did not spare his disciples, using soft words and hushed whispers.
-"He said all this quite openly", discussing it like it was the most natural thing in the world, seemingly oblivious to the mind-bending contrast that this horrible picture made with the disciples' images of power and glory.
+But in the midst of all this excitement and happiness Jesus reflected upon the dark events that would soon unfold, and so it was necessary that the disciples know that truth also.
+With this tense exchange Jesus began to outline to them what he could see down the road, a painful path that led to the Son of Man being subject to great suffering, rejection, even death, and after three days rise again.
+He did not spare his disciples, using soft words and hushed whispers.
+"He said all this quite openly" the text tells us, discussing it like it was the most natural thing in the world, seemingly oblivious to the mind-bending contrast that this horrible picture made with the disciples' images of power and glory.

 The disciples were stunned!
 How could he talk this way?!
 How could he begin to imagine that such horrible things would or could happen to him, when he clearly was so powerful that nothing could harm him?
-Could he not see that with such incredible, such divine power in him he was like a god, he was like God himself, above and beyond being hurt, let alone being killed.
+Could he not see that with such incredible, such divine power in him he was like a god, he was like God himself, was above and beyond being hurt let alone being killed.
 And so it was no surprise that Peter, de facto leader of the band of students, would take Jesus by the arm and lead him off to one side.
 "What are you thinking?!"
 Peter began, boldly taking it upon himself to rebuke the teacher, to help Jesus see the obvious error of his ways.
 Can't you just hear Peter upbraiding Jesus, "What's the matter with you?
 Are you losing it?
 How can you even imagine such things happening to you?
 What nonsense!
 You'll lose all the good will you've built up so far if you start pushing such crazy ideas!"

 Peter's reaction was not at all uncommon.
-Many close friends and loved ones react in exactly the same way when someone announces their impending death.
-Denial, protestations, imprecations of false cheer flow forth in total irrelevance to the seriousness of the moment.
+Many close friends and loved ones react in exactly the same way when someone announces really bad news such as their impending death.
+Denials, protestations, imprecations of false cheer flow forth in total irrelevance to the seriousness of the moment.
 But time was of the essence, and so Jesus not only jumped on Peter for his response but also turned to the crowd and began to urge upon them the importance of understanding what was really important.